 While South African art reflects our country’s social and political evolution, our clients’ passion and investment interest in art is also growing.
-This is why we established the Sanlam Portrait Award (previously known as the SPI National Portrait Award) in partnership with the Rust-en-Vrede art gallery.
+This is why we established the Sanlam Portrait Award in partnership with Rust-en-Vrede art gallery.

-This competition gives top local artists the opportunity to get invaluable exposure – the top 40 entries are displayed at exhibitions throughout South Africa – and the winner walks away with R100 000.
-Investors have the opportunity to buy the artwork that is on display.
+This competition celebrates and showcases the best original portrait artwork in South Africa.
+It gives top local artists the opportunity to get invaluable exposure – the top 40 entries are displayed at an exhibition – and the winner walks away with R100 000.

-Carl is an accomplished artist that’s participated in over 80 group exhibitions.
-He has served on the judging panels for several competitions, including New Signatures, Absa Atelier and Art Alive.
+Carl has participated in over 80 exhibitions.
+He has served on the judging panels for several competitions, including Absa Atelier.
+He has also done several high-profile portrait commissions.

 We offer independent, expert advice on fine art as an investment.
 Art as an investment provides a natural hedge against inflation as a growth asset in its own right.